horizontalsystems/blockchain-crypto-guides/guides/token_guides/en/uniswap.md

 [Uniswap](https://uniswap.info/home) is a peer-to-peer, decentralized cryptocurrency exchange to trade Ethereum and Ethereum-based tokens.

-Uniswap is one of the first decentralized exchange services to emerge out of the Ethereum.
+Uniswap is one of the first [decentralized exchanges](../../defi/en/3-decentralized-exchanges.md) to emerge out of the Ethereum.

 - Uniswap smart contracts today manage hundreds of millions worth of cryptocurrency in autonomous and decentralized manner.